 How is EHD diagnosed?

-Deer have a high fever, weakness, anorexia (loss of appetite), respiratory distress, edema (abnormal accumulation of fluids) in the head, neck, and tongue.
+Deer have a high fever, weakness, anorexia (loss of appetite), respiratory distress, and edema (abnormal accumulation of fluids) in the head, neck, and tongue.
 There is a tendency for bleeding, hemorrhage resulting in bloody diarrhea and blood in the urine, and dehydration.
-Some deer facing this clinical form die 8-36 hours before showing clinical signs.
+Some deer with the peracute form die 8 to 36 hours before showing clinical signs.

 CLASSICAL (or ACUTE) FORM

-Similar symptoms as in the peracute form, but the signs are accompanied by hemorrhages in the skin, heart, or gastrointestinal track, redness in the inside of eyelids and mouth, and salivation and nasal discharge that can be tinted with blood.
-Deer sometimes have ulcers in the tongue, palate, rumen, or elsewhere.
+Symptoms are similar to the peracute form, but the signs are accompanied by hemorrhages in the skin, heart, or gastrointestinal track; redness in the inside of eyelids and mouth; and salivation and nasal discharge that can be tinted with blood.
+Deer sometimes have ulcers in the tongue, palate, or rumen.

-Deer develop ulcers and scars, along with hemorrhages on the lining of eyelids, membranes, mouth, and intestinal walls that result in weight loss, even when there is plenty of food available.
-Deer may have detachment of the wall of their hoof, making it hard for them to walk.
+Deer with the chronic form of EHD develop ulcers and scars, along with hemorrhages on the lining of eyelids, membranes, mouth, and intestinal walls that result in weight loss, even when there is plenty of food available.
+Deer may have detachment of the wall of the hoof, making it hard for them to walk.
 In deer that recover, abnormal hoof growth may be noted.
-Some deer survive this form.
+Some deer survive the chronic form.

 How is EHD transmitted?

 EHD is caused by a virus carried by insects known as midges.
 Deer become infected when they are bitten by the insects.
-The virus is not transmittable between deer or other animals.
+The virus is not transmittable between deer or between deer and other animals.

 Will all the deer in my area die if there is an EHD outbreak?

-EHD may significantly decrease the deer population in a localized area; however these populations generally recover within a few years.
+EHD may significantly decrease the deer population in a localized area; however, the population generally recovers within a few years.
 Normally, impacts to county-wide deer populations are not severe and often are difficult to detect, although in significant outbreak years, such as 2012, the impacts can be more far-reaching.

 What should I do if I see a deer I think has EHD?

-Cutaneous fibroma is caused by a virus resulting in hairless tumors on the skin.
+Cutaneous fibromas are caused by a virus that results in hairless tumors on the skin.
 They are common and usually temporary.
-Occasionally, massive or numerous tumors interfere with the activities of deer, affecting their sight, respiration, breathing, or walking ability.
 Fibromas can be found anywhere on the body and vary in size from about ¼ inch to more than 8 inches in diameter.
 They often have a warty appearance.
 Transmission occurs by biting insects and possibly by direct contact with various contaminated materials that might scratch the skin.
-Although these fibromas are easily noticed by hunters and are considered unsightly, they are merely small blemishes and not considered important to wildlife populations.
-There is no danger of deer spreading fibromas to domestic stock, and human infection has not been reported.
+Although these fibromas are easily noticed by hunters and are considered unsightly, they are merely small blemishes and are not considered a threat to deer populations.
+Occasionally, massive or numerous tumors interfere with the activities of a deer, affecting its sight, respiration, breathing, or walking ability; which can lead to the death of the deer.
+There is no danger of deer spreading fibromas to domestic stock or other animals, and human infection has not been reported.

-Ticks, louse flies, lice, ear mites, and demodectic mange are all common external pests found on whitetails.
+Ticks, louse flies, lice, ear mites, and demodectic mange are all common external pests found on white-tailed deer.
 However, these have little effect on the general health of the animal.

-As with most wild animals, deer have their share of internal parasites.
-The deer serve as hosts to trematodes, such as the liver fluke, lungworms, stomach worms, meningeal worms, arterial worms, and abdominal worms.
-Larval tapeworms are found in white-tailed deer.
+Deer, like most wild animals, have their share of internal parasites.
+Deer serve as hosts to trematodes, such as the liver fluke, lungworms, stomach worms, meningeal worms, arterial worms, and abdominal worms.
+Larval tapeworms can be found in white-tailed deer.
 These internal parasites are not considered health hazards to people.